Washington man arrested by FBI, charged with making threats to Sen. Ted Cruz

 In a March 18 Facebook post, Kikkert purportedly wrote he wanted to buy a handgun, a shotgun and an AR-15 semi-automatic rifle.
 The complaint says Kikkert has a felony conviction and is prohibited from owning firearms.

-The complaint says Kikkert’s mother said he has mental-health problems and has refused to take his medication.
+The complaint says Kikkert’s mother said he has mental health problems and has refused to take his medication.
 She told law enforcement her son had been trying to obtain body armor.
 She reported the Facebook post to the Capitol Police, the complaint says.

 Kikkert has a Vancouver address.
 The complaint says the calls made to Cruz’s office were routed through a Kent cellphone tower.